-How To Control Your Mac’s Fan Speed
+How to Control Your Mac’s Fan Speed

 Factors Affecting a Mac’s Fans